hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_provisioned_product.html.markdown

 * `provisioning_artifact_id` - (Optional) Identifier of the provisioning artifact.
 For example, `pa-4abcdjnxjj6ne`.
 You must provide the `provisioning_artifact_id` or `provisioning_artifact_name`, but not both.
 * `provisioning_artifact_name` - (Optional) Name of the provisioning artifact.
 You must provide the `provisioning_artifact_id` or `provisioning_artifact_name`, but not both.
 * `provisioning_parameters` - (Optional) Configuration block with parameters specified by the administrator that are required for provisioning the product.
 See details below.
-* `provisioning_preferences` - (Optional) Configuration block with information about the provisioning preferences for a stack set.
-See details below.
 * `retain_physical_resources` - (Optional) _Only applies to deleting._ Whether to delete the Service Catalog provisioned product but leave the CloudFormation stack, stack set, or the underlying resources of the deleted provisioned product.
 The default value is `false`.
+* `stack_set_provisioning_preferences` - (Optional) Configuration block with information about the provisioning preferences for a stack set.
+See details below.
 * `tags` - (Optional) Tags to apply to the provisioned product.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ### provisioning_parameters